-We tend to associate cacti and succulents with warm areas such as deserts, but some types are quite cold-hardy.
+Cacti and succulents are associated with warm areas such as deserts, but some types are quite cold-hardy.
 The hens and chicks succulent grows in USDA plant hardiness zones 3 to 11.
-Among the cacti, prickly pear (Opuntia humifusa) has hardiness bragging rights (zones 4 to 10).
+Among the cacti, 'prickly pear' (Opuntia humifusa) can thrive in a wide variety of climates within zones 4 to 10.

-Prickly pear grows in clumps reaching 6 to 14 inches tall, with a width of almost twice that.
-As it matures, it becomes more prostrate in its growth habit.
-It bears 2-to-3 inch yellow flowers.
+Prickly pear grows in clumps reaching up to 14-inches tall, with a width of almost twice that.
+As it matures, it becomes more prostrate in its growth habit and bears 3-inch yellow flowers.
 Depending on where you live, the plant may begin blooming in either summer or late spring.
-The fruit from which the plant derives its name is also called a tuna (Spanish).
+The fruit from which the plant derives its name is called a "tuna."

 The flat, bluish-green vegetative parts are referred to as nopalitos or "pads."
-The pads resemble nothing more so than a bunch of spiny beaver tails stuck together.
-In fact, the Opuntia basilaris species is called the "Beavertail."
+The pads resemble a bunch of spiny beaver tails stuck together.
+In fact, the Opuntia basilaris species is actually called the "beavertail cactus."

 Other examples of cacti include: